scontain/scone_mesh_tutorial/README.md

    # Set the API_USER environment variable
    export API_USER=incorrect_user
    ```

    Although we succeed to set both environment variables,
    when examining the logs
    we see that both the username and the hash of the password
    are identical to the ones we remember from the previous step.

 3. We also want to try to modify the environment variables and
 restart the container.
-Execute:
+To do so, execute:

    ```bash
    kubectl edit deploy pythonapp-python-hello-user
    ```

    and in the editor that opens up, add the password and username
    variables to the list of environment variables of the container:

    ```bash